jschulberg/Airbnb/README.md

-# Linear-Regression
+# Airbnb
-In this script, I will employ a few facets of linear and logistic regression analysis to analyze the following three datasets:

- 1. **AirBnB** -- This dataset contains a variety of indicators related to housing factors to predict on the price of a house
+In this script, I will employ a few facets of linear and logistic regression analysis to analyze a subset of **Airbnb** data focused on Asheville.
+This dataset contains a variety of indicators related to housing factors to predict on the price of a house.
- 2. **Direct Marketing** -- This dataset contains a variety of variables used to determine the Amount Spent on advertising
- 3. **Titanic** -- This dataset contains various factors of the individuals aboard the Titanic.
-I will use those factors to predict whether someone survived

 The directory is organized as follows:
 | Folder | Description |